zajrik/option_result/README.md

 switch mechanics to provide as close to Rust's `Option`/`Result` experience as possible without going so deep as to implement every single utility method Rust provides.

 > This package is a work-in-progress.
-I'm just adding to it as I can, but mostly
-> for now it's only complete insofar as what is needed for the project I'm using
-> it for.
-I'd like to get some of the Rust utility methods in here eventually, like
-> `map` and `filter` but I currently have no need for them.

 ## Getting started